Fryrvo/JAMF-Bypass/README.md

 * apne1-jschool-prod240117.alb.internal.jamfcloud.com
 ```

-it highly recommended to get an list form `/jamf-domains.txt`
+it highly recommended to get an list form `jamf-domains.txt`
 Feel free to modify, share, or build upon this blocklist.
 If you include this list in other tools, giving credit is highly appreciated!(but it not required)